Riverine Plains is overseen by a voluntary board of Member Directors and Independent Directors that meet monthly.

 Murray is an experienced Board Director with over 10 years of commercial and not for profit experience in strategic direction, financial management, corporate governance and communication strategy in commercial agricultural business, capacity building, and research.
 He has served as a director of Nuffield Australia, of Queensland Crop Research and Holbrook Landcare.
 He is currently a director of Regional Development Australia Murray Region and Riverine Plains Farming Systems Group.
 He sits on the NSW Rural Assistance Authority Disaster Assistance Grants Appeals Panel.
 He also sat on the Industry Advisory Panel of the Graham Centre (Charles Sturt University & NSW DPI) and GRDC Southern NSW Grower Network.

 Murray is a nationally recognised innovator, and his experience in agriculture has led him to present at conferences in Canada, India, and Japan.
 In Australia he has presented at government, industry and university conferences including ABARES National Outlook Conference, Australian Farm Institute conferences, and GRDC updates.
-Topics have included weed management, technology in agriculture, adapting farming systems in a changing environment, and strategic decision making.
-His business has been featured on ABC’s Landline and Bush Telegraph.

 Murray is a graduate of the Australian Institute of Company Directors and completed The Executive Program for Agricultural Producers (TEPAP Texas A&M).